 - 4.12 For cases involving firms or approved persons, the FSA will generally hold scoping discussions with the firm or individuals concerned close to the start of the investigation (and may do so in other cases).
 The purpose of these discussions is to give the firm or individuals concerned in the investigation an indication of: why the FSA has appointed investigators (including the nature of and reasons for the FSA's concerns); the scope of the investigation; how the process is likely to unfold; the individuals and documents the team will need access to initially and so on.
-There is a limit, however, as to how specific the FSA team for the purposes of the scoping discussions will normally include the supervisor if the subject is a firm which is relationship-managed. - 4.13 In addition to the initial scoping discussions, there will be an ongoing dialogue with the firm or individuals throughout the investigative process.
+There is a limit, however, as to how specific the FSA can be about the nature of its concerns in the early stages of an investigation.
+The FSA team for the purposes of the scoping discussions will normally include the supervisor if the subject is a firm which is relationship-managed. - 4.13 In addition to the initial scoping discussions, there will be an ongoing dialogue with the firm or individuals throughout the investigative process.
 Where the nature of the FSA's concerns changes significantly from that notified to the person under investigation and the FSA, having reconsidered the case, is satisfied that it is appropriate in the circumstances to continue the investigation, the FSA will notify the person of the change in scope.